ifokthenok/jnimock/README.md

 ### Use the source

-You can directly use jnimock sources for your testing.
+You can directly use the jnimock source for your testing.
 Copy the following two files to a proper place in your project

 	<jnimock-src-dir>/include/jnimock/jnimock.h